MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ## Real-time Teams meeting events

 The user can receive real-time meeting events.
-As soon as any app is associated with a meeting, the actual meeting start and meeting end time are shared to the bot.
+As soon as any app is associated with a meeting, the actual meeting start and meeting end time are shared with the bot.

 Actual start and end time of a meeting are different from the scheduled start and end time.
 The meeting details API and real-time start and end time meeting events are made available.

 There are two major categories of events that are supported:

-* Meeting start/end event
+* Meeting start and end event
 * Participant update event

 ### Example of meeting start event payload